alexandrufilimon/REST-Bank-Management/README.md

 # Bank API

 RESTful API for Banking Management developed in Spring.
+Case study on a web application.

 # Description